Particular/docs.particular.net/samples/versioning/sample.md

  - nservicebus/versioning-sample
 ---

-In this sample, there are two message projects: `V1.Messages` and `V2.Messages`:
+In this sample there are two message projects: `V1.Messages` and `V2.Messages`:

 <!-- import V1Message -->